nickn17/evDash/README.md

 - For nonstop use we !strongly!
 Recommend to use direct connection to CAN (2 pins on OBD2 connector).
 - It's due to security!
 Anybody can control your car via OBD2 and BT/BLE adapters are not secured well (unlock doors, ACC off/on, etc).
 - Supported is only this model...
-Vgate iCar Pro Bluetooth 4.0 (BLE4) OBD2 (~USD $30).
+Vgate iCar Pro Bluetooth 4.0 (BLE4) OBD2.
 We can add another BLE adapter if you provide 3x UUID (service/notify,read/write)

 ## Quick installation with ESP32 flash tool